Autumn Fern

 Dryopteris erythrosora is generally considered non-toxic to pets according to various horticultural and veterinary resources.

 Keep the soil consistently moist.
 During the growing season, water when the surface soil feels barely dry.
-Ensure the pot has drainage to prevent root rot.
+Use a planter with drainage to prevent root rot.

 Light

-Provide bright, indirect light to maintain the vibrant bronze color of new fronds.
+Give it bright, indirect light to maintain the bright bronze color of new fronds.
 Direct afternoon sun should be avoided as it will scorch the leaves.

 Humidity and Temperature